Adhiputraa/Loan_status/README.md

 ### **Problem Statements**
 Based on the background that gave rise to this research, the details of the problems that can be solved in this project are as follows:

-*   What is the best machine learning model for predicting loan status?
+* What is the best machine learning model for predicting loan approval status?
 * Can gender influence the success of a loan?
-*
+* What is the best algorithm model that can be used to make this analysis?

 ### **Goals**
 The aims of carrying out this experiment are:

-*   Pengolahan data dari beberapa variabel yang telah ditentukan dalam memprediksi penyakit stroke.
+* Knowing what the best model algorithm is to predict loan approval.
-*   Sistem ini dapat digunakan oleh masyarakat untuk memprediksi penyakit stroke berdasarkan gejala-gejala yang ada.
+* Knowing whether gender is a variable that can be used to successfully get loan approval
-*   Membandingkan beberapa algoritma yang digunakan dalam memprediksi penyakit stroke guna mendapatkan performa yang terbaik.
+* Comparing several algorithms used in predicting loan approval to get the best performance.

 ### **Solution Statements**
 In order to achieve the existing research objectives, the author will build a prediction model with 3 different algorithm models.
 All models will be compared and the best one will be selected with the best performance and accuracy used: